 Lowered workplace productivity isn’t the only danger we face when coping with mental health concerns.
 The Center for Disease Control has found that those living with serious mental illnesses face an increased risk of chronic medical conditions, including both heart disease and respiratory concerns like Chronic Obstructive Pulmonary Disease (COPD) and asthma.

-It is also worth noting that the stress of certain physiological conditions, such as cancer, can increase one’s likelihood of developing mental health disorders, due in part to the emotional burden of managing chronic and/or fatal illnesses.
+It’s worth noting that the stress of certain physiological conditions, such as cancer, can increase one’s likelihood of developing mental health disorders, due in part to the emotional burden of managing them.
 Thus, chronic illness can both cause and be caused by poor mental health.

-Luckily, as we’ve learned more about the connection between our physical and psychological states, we’ve developed more effective ways of improving them.
+As we’ve learned more about the connection between our physical and psychological states, we’ve developed more effective ways of helping them.
 The diverse modalities of mental health allow us to target symptoms in a variety of ways, from exercises designed to soothe our body to those for our mind (or, ideally, both).